 Your exhaust system has many components.
 You can either choose to upgrade all of them or only those that matter to you.

-Aftermarket headers work really well with intake and plenum upgrades.
-Here are some of the best options for your 370z:
+Aftermarket units work really well with intake and plenum upgrades.
+Here are some of the best headers for your 370z:

 Catalytic converters are the most restrictive part of your exhaust system assembly.
 Their main goal is to rid the exhaust gases of harmful pollutants and to reduce sound.